VIJAYWHAT/vijaywhat.github.io/content/vj.md

 and i am using update-properties, it will check the properties section in my project, if any dependencies have a latest version to upgrade, i will update that in my pom.xml file,

+in order to achieve it, version plugin will check with the meta data that is available in the maven center to get the latest version.

+incaseit find the latest version it update my pom.xml file.

 now let us see that commands execution completed or not,

 ok its completed,